-- 1. The determination of the amount of damages ordered for the successful party may be the subject of separate proceedings.
-The determination shall include the determination of the amount of compensation, if any, to be awarded as a result of the provisional protection conferred by a published European patent application (Article 32(1)(f) of the Agreement, Article 67 EPC) and compensation to be paid pursuant to Rules 198.2, 118.5 and 213.2.
-The expression "damages" used in Chapter 4 shall be deemed to include such compensation and interest at the rate and for the period that the Court shall decide. - 2.
-The Court may order an interim award of damages to the successful party in the decision on the merits, subject to any conditions that the Court may order.
-Such award shall at least cover the expected costs of the procedure for the award of damages and compensation on the part of the successful party.
+The determination of the amount of damages ordered for the successful party may be the subject of separate proceedings.
+The determination shall include the determination of the amount of compensation, if any, to be awarded as a result of the provisional protection conferred by a published European patent application [Article 32(1)(f) of the Agreement, Article 67 EPC] and compensation to be paid pursuant to Rules 118.1, 198.2, 213.2 and 354.2.
+The expression "damages" used in Chapter 4 shall be deemed to include such compensation and interest at the rate and for the period that the Court shall decide.